-The treatment, outcome, and prevention of congenital toxoplasmosis will be discussed here.
-The clinical features and diagnosis of congenital toxoplasmosis and acquired toxoplasmosis in pregnancy, immunocompetent hosts, and human immunodeficiency virus-infected patients are discussed separately.
-(See "Congenital toxoplasmosis: Clinical features and diagnosis" and "Toxoplasmosis and pregnancy" and "Toxoplasmosis in immunocompetent hosts" and "Toxoplasmosis in HIV-infected patients".)
+The treatment, outcome, and prevention of congenital toxoplasmosis will be reviewed here.
+The clinical features and diagnosis of congenital toxoplasmosis are discussed separately.
+(See "Congenital toxoplasmosis: Clinical features and diagnosis".)

 - Eichenwald HF.
 A study of congenital toxoplasmosis with particular emphasis on clinical manifestations, sequelae and therapy.
 In: Human Toxoplasmosis, Siim JC (Ed), Munksgaard, Copenhagen 1959.

 - Wilson CB, Remington JS, Stagno S, Reynolds DW.
 Development of adverse sequelae in children born with subclinical congenital Toxoplasma infection.
 Pediatrics 1980; 66:767.

 - Koppe JG, Loewer-Sieger DH, de Roever-Bonnet H. Results of 20-year follow-up of congenital toxoplasmosis.
 Lancet 1986; 1:254.